GurmanPlayz/AH-Flip-Assist/README.md

 # Usage

-When you first load the web-page it will take considerable longer to load all the flips.
+When you first load the web-page it will take considerably longer to load all the flips.
 This is because it needs to run again after it uploaded the data for the first time.

 ### potential profit